HippyHay/linked-blog-starter-md/Real Estate/Level 4/Chapter 1 - The Concept of Agency.md

 **Duel Agents:** the role of a licensee in an in-house transaction where the brokerage offers both parties fiduciary level representation; **illegal in Florida**

+ex: Sales Associate Peyton is sponsored by Broker Archie.
+In that relationship, Peyton is a(n) to Archie's customers and clients:
+	Subagent

+**_Caveat emptor,_** or _buyer beware,_ prevails as a matter of law in Florida. _Caveat emptor_ is the concept that a buyer is responsible for verifying the quality and value of the goods prior to the purchase, including real estate.
+	We often operate "_at arm's length_" from others.
+This means we act with a degree of caution or care when we come into contact with someone we consider an adversary or, at least, someone with interests that are counter to our own.

+ex.
+What legal concept puts the responsibility on consumers, even those buying real estate, to inspect the products they buy?
+	caveat emptor